apache/apisix-website/website/blog/2022/07/04/apisix-integrates-with-hydra.md

 It allows to use the authentication mechanisms required by your program (token-based 2FA, SMS 2FA, etc.) and implement user management and login in your technology stack.
 Of course, you can also use existing solutions, such as [authboss](https://github.com/go-authboss/authboss).
 It gives you all the great features of OAuth 2.0 and OpenID Connect while being minimally intrusive to your business logic and technology stack.

 OAuth 2.0 can be used in many environments for various purposes.
-This list might help you decide if OAuth 2.0 and Hydra are the right fit for a use case:
+The following information may help you decide whether OAuth 2.0 and Hydra are suitable for a certain scenario:

 1. enable third-party solutions to access your APIs.
-2. be an Identity Provider like Google, Facebook, or Microsoft: OpenID Connect, and thus Hydra is a perfect fit.
+2. be an Identity Provider like Google, Facebook, or Microsoft.
 3. enable your browser, mobile, or wearable applications to access your APIs: Running an OAuth2 Provider can work great for this.
 You don't have to store passwords on the device and can revoke access tokens at any time.
 4. you want to limit what type of information your backend services can read from each other.
 For example, the comment service should only be allowed to fetch user profile updates but shouldn't be able to read user passwords.